hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 Columns in the auth_user Table
 ================================

 The ``auth_user`` table is built into the edX Django Web framework.
-It holds generic information necessary for basic login and permissions information.
+It holds generic information necessary for basic login and permissions.

 A sample of the heading row and a data row in the ``auth_user`` table follow.